 6 CONDITIONS OF EMPLOYMENT

 In case of employment, the employment relationship will be regulated by a separate agreement.
 All duties as employer rest with the institution that pays the salary.
 For any NMBU employment relationship, applicable conditions are as follows from the Norwegian Civil Service Act with appurtenant regulations, in particular the Regulations concerning terms and conditions of employment for the posts of post-doctoral research fellow, research fellow, research assistant and resident, laid down by the Ministry of Education and Research on 31 January 2006, as well as prevailing supplementary regulations.
-For any employment relationship outside Norway the appurtenant employment conditions in the other country will comply
+For any employment relationship outside Norway the appurtenant employment conditions in the other country will comply.